uswds/uswds/.github/PULL_REQUEST_TEMPLATE.md

 _Indicate if this is a breaking change._
 <!--
 Use clear language to:
-1. Indicate if this update will break anything.
+1. Indicate if this update is a breaking change.
 2. Explain what actions are required for the user to remediate the break.
 For clarity, include a statement here even if there is no breaking change:
 "This is a breaking change."
 "This is not a breaking change."
-"This is a potentially a breaking change."
+"This is potentially a breaking change."
 -->

 ## Related issue